Welcome back to another year of summer sailing with DSA Victoria.

 The format for the sailing schedule is similar to last year.
 We are continuing with the Tuesday to Saturday schedule, with racing happening Saturday afternoons.
 Learn to sail sessions are scheduled throughout the summer, and we are going to have more opportunities to receive coaching for everyone.
 The large Sonar boat is going to be used for groups of sailors again this year.
 More information will be given out at registration; please ask if you have any questions.

 The process for registering has not changed since last year.
 Please phone RIV at 250-477-6314 to book an appointment to register.
 This is to prevent waits and line-ups for sailors and to ensure we are still on site to register you.
-Registration dates this year are Sunday May 26 from 1:00-4:00, Monday May 27 from 3:00-6:00, and Tuesday May 28 from 1:00-4:00.
+Registration dates this year are Sunday June 7th from 1:00-4:00, Monday June 8th from 3:30-7:00, and Tuesday June 9th from 1:00-6:00.
 It will be at the Canadian Forces Sailing Assoc.
 Esquimalt in the main clubhouse (large white building in parking lot).
 There is a ramp from the parking lot to the main clubhouse for accessibility.
 If you have any questions do not hesitate to call as we are happy to help.

 Please remember that this is not the only chance to register, and that sailors can register throughout the summer season.
-There will be another registration day on June 13 from 3:00-6:00 only if there are many late registrants.
+There will be another registration day on June 12th from 3:00-6:00 only if there are many late registrants.
 Please phone RIV at 250-477-6314 to book an appointment to register as this additional day will be based on demand.

-Watch the new DSA website www.rivonline.org/DSA for updates on weather, cancellations, registration, news, and more!
+Watch this website www.rivonline.org/DSA for updates on weather, cancellations, registration, news, and more!
 You can download the registration forms from the website and fill them in in order to speed up the registration process.
 There will also be forms available at registration.
 Don’t forget the annual registration fee for all sailors is $10.00.
 Please bring cash or cheque with you to registration.
 Once registered, sailors can book their first sail.